gannochenko/protoweb/README.md

 Engineers face two options:

 * Write and maintain service definitions manually, or
+* Use AI, such as Chat-GPT for one-time conversions, or
 * Use end-to-end solutions, such as [Connect.build](https://connectrpc.com/).

+Definitions written manually can be an option, but as the project grows, it will become more and more difficult to support and track changes.

+AI is certainly an option too, but not easily applicable when running inside CI/CD pipleines (even though it is possible).

-While Connect.build is a great tool, it's also the "all-or-nothing" solution, which means we can't use it partially and should maintain full commitment instead.
+While _Connect.build_ is a great tool, it's also the "all-or-nothing" solution, which means one can't use it partially, they should maintain full commitment.
 It turns into a problem in case when an organisation has, say, a custom implementation of `fetch` or an SDK that entirely wraps the networking API in order to enable transparent JWT refreshing or retry mechanism.

-This is where `Protoweb` comes to help: it converts messages to TS type definitions using `protoc` and [protoc-gen-ts](https://github.com/thesayyn/protoc-gen-ts), and then flavours it with service definitions of your choice.
+This is where `Protoweb` comes to the rescue: it converts messages to TS type definitions using `protoc` and [protoc-gen-ts](https://github.com/thesayyn/protoc-gen-ts), and then flavours it with service definitions of your choice.
 These services can later be used in parts of the front-end app, for instance, in connection with [react-query](https://tanstack.com/query/v4/docs/framework/react/overview).

-Write your proto files once, then never write typescript.
+Write your proto files once, then never write typescript manually.

 ## Getting Started